Korean, Edit

 Assumption 2: ψ is the solution to the following equation: Law of Conservation of Energy

-Assumption 3: Values of system variables obtained by operating operators on the wave function
+Assumption 3: The values of a system’s variables are obtained by applying operators to the wavefunction.

 ① α : System variable, αop : Mathematical operator (including ∂, ℏ, i)

-⑷ Schrödinger Equation : Expressible in two main equations
+⑷ Schrödinger Equation : Expressed in two main equations.

 ① First Line : Relationship between energy and time